This is part of a series of posts about the Leadership Lattice, a framework for learning about the different dimensions of management and leadership.

 - Knowledge management

 I’ll be collecting more frameworks to share in this domain.
-However, given the domain is so expansive and domain specific, it deserves another post.
+However, given the domain is so expansive and domain specific, it can’t really be covered in one post.